President Halimah, ministers send Ramadan greetings

-SINGAPORE - President Halimah Yacob wished all Muslims a blessed Ramadan in a post on Facebook on Sunday night (May 5), in which she noted that Ramadan is a special month for Muslims, who begin fasting on Monday.
+President Halimah Yacob wishes all Muslims a blessed Ramadan.
+In a post on Facebook last night, she noted that Ramadan is a special month for Muslims, who begin fasting today.

 "We don't only fast from dawn to dusk and enhance our piety through increased prayers, but it is also a time for us to enhance our acts of compassion and kindness and show greater humility, moderation and restraint," she said.